paulohgv/SumUp/README.md

   * **browser** = It's possible to choose between two options: chrome or firefox. **Chrome** is defined by default.
   * **lang** = It's possible to choose which language the browser will be run.
 If you don't define this propertie, the browser will run using **English** by default.

+Also is possible to change the parameters used on the test.
+If you want to change the test parameters, you should have edit the file ./resources/testng.xml and change the values of <parameter> tags.

 How to run the project using the properties above: